jlab-hep/localdb-docs/docs/database_demonstration_yarr.md

 ```

 You can the upload status in the log file '~/.yarr/localdb/log/DAY.log'.<br>
-You can also check the data by accessing to [http://127.0.0.1:5000/localdb/](http://127.0.0.1:5000/localdb/) on the machine's browser where Viewer Application is running.<br>
+You can also check the data by accessing to http://{IP Address of DB machine}:5000/localdb/ on the machine's browser.<br>
 Check [here](database_demonstration_viewer.md) to go to the steps for checking the Viewer Application.

 Finish!